 Precook eggs to store them

-When it comes to storing eggs one of the most convenient ways to do it is to cook up the dish you plan to use them in and preserving that dish.
+When it comes to storing eggs one of the most convenient ways to do it is to cook up the dish you plan to use them in and preserve that dish.
 Check our list of easy egg recipes to get you started.